-If you’re into it too, here’s a tip sheet I’ve created for trekking to Waimanu Valley: everything you need to know to prepare, complete, and enjoy this Hawaiian hike.
+If you’re into it too, here’s a tip sheet I’ve created for the Waimanu Valley hike: everything you need to know to prepare, complete, and enjoy this Hawaiian hike.

 Book your campsite ahead of time

-Be sure to book one of the 9 campsites before you go, and bring a printout of your permit with you on the hike.
+Be sure to book one of the 9 Waimanu campsites before you go, and bring a printout of your permit with you on the hike.
 You can book a Waimanu campsite online for $18/night.
-You really need to stay AT LEAST 2 nights at Waimanu, else most of your time will be spent hiking rather than enjoying the valley.
+You really need to stay AT LEAST 2 nights at Waimanu Valley camping, else most of your time will be spent hiking rather than enjoying the valley.
 The more nights you can afford there, the better – trust me on this!

 My roommate Lauren and I were there at the very end of January 2012 and only 2 other sites were taken.
 We had campsite #2, which was the largest – and dare I say, the best – site, with easy access to the beach and a front-row view of the valley and surrounds.
 Sites 6-9 are more spaced out and less trafficked.

 Bring appropriate gear